-6.1 Comparison to previous work
+6.1 Comparison to Previous Work

 Using simulation we have shown that the proposed intensity correction algorithms perform equally well as can be obtained using ground truth correction.
-Thus, under the assumptions of constant gamma and only global changes in intensity, there is no need to use more expensive algorithms like dynamic histogram warping [2], iterative weighted least squares estimation of the bias, gain and gamma [25] and estimation of the gain and bias together with optic flow estimation [1].
-Also, [2] and [1] do not perform outlier removal.
-We have shown in this paper that not using outlier removal significantly reduces accuracy and usability.
+Thus, under the assumptions of constant gamma and only global changes in intensity, there is no need to use more expensive algorithms like dynamic histogram warping (Cox et al. 1995), iterative weighted least squares estimation of the bias, gain and gamma (Tsin et al. 2001) and estimation of the gain and bias together with optic flow estimation (Altunbasak et al. 2003).
+Also, Cox et al. (1995) and Altunbasak et al. (2003) do not perform outlier removal.
+We have shown in this paper that robustness against outliers significantly improves accuracy and usability.

-Our experiments on real data clearly show that only relying on the adaptation of the background modelling technique [15, 24] is not an option.
+Our experiments on real data clearly show that only relying on the adaptation of the background modelling technique (McKenna et al. 2000; Toyama et al. 1999) is not an option.
 Tweaking the update speed to reach acceptable classification performance on one sequence immediately degrades the performance on other image sequences.

-[6] and [14] estimate the intensity change between two images using the average and a least squares estimate respectively.
+He et al. (2003) and Kamikura et al. (1998) estimate the intensity change between two images using the average and a least squares estimate respectively.
 However, these methods do not consider the effect of outliers, reducing accuracy and usability.

-6.2 Experimental evaluation
+6.2 Experimental Evaluation

 For the simulated images the RMS error between the corrected image and the ground truth image evaluates the accuracy.
-Results show that methods that use some kind of outlier removal (either statistical or using the median) performed very close to the noise level for image sequences without and with changes in intensity.
+Results show that methods that are robust to outliers (either using statistical outlier removal or by using the median) performed very close to the noise level for image sequences without and with changes in intensity.
 This indicates that these methods are sufficiently accurate to be used in practical applications.

 Usability of the different methods is demonstrated using background classification on the corrected image sequences.
-With constant image intensity, all methods with outlier removal obtained equal performance compared to using no correction.
+With constant image intensity, all methods that are robust to outliers obtained equal performance compared to using no correction.
 For image sequences with changing intensity these methods perform a factor ten better compared to no correction.
 This is similar to correcting with ground truth values.

-ROC and PETS results on real images without temporal intensity changes show that most methods performing outlier removal have slightly better classification performance as without intensity correction.
+ROC and PETS results on real images without temporal intensity changes show that most methods that are robust to outliers have slightly better classification performance as without intensity correction.
 Two image sequences with intensity changes show that the proposed methods cause significant improvement to the classification performance.
 Even with local intensity changes, significant improvements are shown.
 Error reduction of almost a factor two on the Schiphol sequence and more than a factor three on the PETS01-3TR1 sequence are obtained.

 Using the proposed Parameter Invariant Performance Evaluation PIPE we have further shown that our proposed intensity correction introduces robustness against varying the update speed of the adaptive background modelling algorithm.
 It allows lower update speed to be used, preventing slowly moving objects to be incorporated in the background model.
+The best method depends on the application.
+Overall, if images can be compared pixel-wise, the Median of the pixelwise Quotient of images, MofQ, is the best choice.
+It is robust to outliers and noise, and it is also a computationally efficient solution if it is compared to other methods with statistical outlier removal.

-6.3 General conclusions
+6.3 General Conclusions

-In this paper is shown that using global intensity correction based on the ratio of pixels in conjunction with outlier removal significantly improves background classification results.
+In this paper is shown that using global intensity correction based on the ratio of pixels in conjunction with outlier robustness significantly improves background classification results.
 For image sequences not needing intensity correction, no decrease of performance is seen.